 Or, even simpler, you can use your lowest month in the past year to calculate your budget.
 That way, you should be covered no matter where your income falls.
 And during the higher months, you can allocate more to your needs, wants, and savings.

-Now it’s time to review your spending.
+Next up, it’s time to review your spending.
 Some expenses, like rent and insurance, are consistent and easy to predict.
 However, variable expenses (those that can change each month) can be trickier.
-For these costs, like dining out and entertainment, it is best to have your credit card and bank statements for the past three to six months on hand.
+For these costs, like dining out and utility bills, it is best to have your credit card and bank statements for the past three to six months on hand.

-First up, housing.
 This category includes your rent or mortgage payment.
-If you rent, it also includes your renter’s insurance.
-If you own, be sure to include property taxes and homeowners’ insurance if they aren’t already bundled into your mortgage payment.
+If you rent, don’t forget your renter’s insurance.
+If you own, be sure to include property taxes and homeowners’ insurance.

 - Insurance payments